 SYMBOLISM: The spear and musket from the seal of the Department of the Army symbolize the role of the Army in national defense and the many specialized requirements served by the activities of the Career Counselor.
 The eagle is a national emblem and the branches of olive suggest service in peacetime as well as in war.

-AWARD ELIGIBILTY: a.
+a.
 Authorized for wear by enlisted personnel assigned to authorized duty positions which require PMOS 79S (Career Counselor).
 Officers are authorized to wear the badge if they held an authorized retention PMOS and met the criteria in paragraph d1 below while in an enlisted status.

 b.
 The award is retroactive to 1 Jan 1972 for soldiers who currently hold PMOS 79S or previously held PMOS 79D or PMOS OOR (Retention NCO) or PMOS OOE (In-Service Recruiter/Transition NCOI RC Career Counselor) and meet the criteria or permanent award outlined below.